MS in Instructional Design

-Today's educators have access to an increasingly connected global community and digital resources to help both themselves and their students thrive.
-In addition to connecting our candidates to those resources, Quinnipiac University's School of Education has its own - collaborative community, both online and off.
-A large part of that community is made up of our outstanding faculty members – experienced educators, top practitioners and scholars who cherish their role as mentors, guiding and supporting students through the program every step of the way.
+Today's educators have access to an increasingly connected global community and an abundance of digital resources.
+In addition to connecting our candidates to those resources, Quinnipiac University's School of Education has a collaborative community of its own, both online and off.
+That community includes our outstanding faculty members – experienced educators, top practitioners and scholars–who guide and support students through our programs every step of the way.

 - An ability to engage in sound practice that is informed by educational theory